pmadril/danklco.com-site/_posts/2011-06-03-finding-links-day-cq.md

 ### Parsing HTML Node Values

-Parsing the HTML content of a JCR node is a little more difficult.&nbsp; Since the content is HTML, not XML , it cannot be reliably parsed using the built in XML parses available in Java.&nbsp; We could use regular expressions, however they introduce significant complexity and cannot truly parse HTML.&nbsp; Instead we’ll use a library called HTML Parser.&nbsp; This library will parse the HTML and allow us to process it using Java.&nbsp;
+Parsing the HTML content of a JCR node is a little more difficult.&nbsp; Since the content is HTML, not XML , it cannot be reliably parsed using the built in XML parses available in Java.&nbsp; We could use regular expressions, however they introduce significant complexity and cannot truly parse HTML.&nbsp; Instead we'll use a library called HTML Parser.&nbsp; This library will parse the HTML and allow us to process it using Java.&nbsp;

 The parseHTML function first creates a NodeVisitor.&nbsp; This HTMLParser class is invoked by the parser every time it encounters a node.&nbsp; In our NodeVisitor we check for anchor tags and if they have a valid link we will write out a report.